HamidrezaRahimian/Machine-Monitoring/README.md

 monitoring data with using API , CSV , Python , Json through Grafana

-the whole programmed was coded online . turn on the company VPN and click on the link .
+the whole programmed was coded online . turn on the company VPN and check it out.

 ![image](https://github.com/HamidrezaRahimian/Machine-Monitoring/assets/143603503/87452976-675b-4566-96dd-7e326438cd6d)